EDM4S

-The EDM4S or EDM4S SkyWiper (Electronic Drone Mitigation 4 - System), is a portable electronic warfare anti-drone device made by the Lithuanian company NT Service.
-It is designed to disrupt small and medium sized UAVs by jamming the UAV's communication and satellite navigation systems with an electromagnetic pulse.
+The EDM4S or EDM4S SkyWiper (Electronic Drone Mitigation 4 - System), is a portable electronic warfare anti-drone device produced and developed by the Lithuanian company NT Service.
+It is designed to disrupt small and medium sized UAVs by jamming their communication and satellite navigation systems with an electromagnetic pulse.

 History

-The device was first shown by the company NT Service (from Kaunas, Lithuania) in the 2019 Security and Counter Terror Exhibition in London.
+The device was first shown by the company NT Service (based in Kaunas, Lithuania) in the 2019 Security and Counter Terror Exhibition in London.
+In partnership with Israeli company Skylock, NT Service also produces the system under the name "Skybeam."

-Capabilities
+Description

 The device can be carried by one person.
 The operator points the device at the UAV and activates it to disrupt the UAV's communications out to a range of 3–5 km, as well as its satellite navigation capabilities.
 Depending on the UAV's level of autonomy, it may then fall out of the sky, make a controlled landing, return to an earlier waypoint, or continue operating normally.

 The device can have 4 or 6 antennas.
 By default there are two antennas for the 2.4 GHz and 5.8 GHz frequency bands, with a power of 10 W each, one antenna for the GPS 1.5 GHz band with a power of 10 W, and one antenna for the GLONASS 1.5 GHz band with a power of 10 W.

-Device

-The device is made of aluminium, and is shaped like a rifle – including a trigger to activate the device and optics for sighting.
-It weighs 5.5kg and measures 1050 × 220 × 360 mm with the stock extended (830 × 220 × 360 mm without the stock extended).
-It is powered by a 24 V battery, which can last for up to 35 minutes.
+The device is made of aluminium, with the "gun" portion being modelled after the Heckler & Koch G36 rifle – including a trigger to activate the device and optics for sighting.
+It weighs 5.5 kg and measures 1050 × 220 × 360 mm with the stock extended (830 × 220 × 360 mm without the stock extended).
+It is powered by a 24 V battery, which can last for up to 60 minutes.

-Usage
+Operational history

-The EDM4S-UA version of the device – at a unit cost of $15,000 – was first used by the Ukrainian Armed Forces against Russian separatist drones in Donbas in 2021 as part of the Russo-Ukrainian War.
-It has since seen further use in the Russian invasion of Ukraine, shooting down Russian drones such as the Eleron.
-In June 2022, Lithuania donated 110 units to Ukraine at a cost of €1.5 million ($1.56 million).
+The EDM4S-UA version of the device – at a unit cost of US$15,000 – was first used by the Ukrainian Armed Forces against the Russian separatist drones in Donbas in 2021 as part of the Russo-Ukrainian War.
+It has since seen further use in the Russian invasion of Ukraine, neutralizing the Russian drones such as the Eleron-3.
+In June 2022, Lithuania donated 110 units to Ukraine at a cost of €1.5 million (US$1.56 million).